Buckfast Bees: A Good Hybrid?

 Yes, the females can sting just the same as any other type of honey bee.

-The study of honey bee genetics is a common topic for bee researchers.
-Even today, scientists continue to look for ways to breed better bees.
+Honey bee genetics is beyond the scope of this simple beekeeper.
+However, the race to breed a better bee continues.
 Healthier, hardier and more productive is the goal.
-Brother Adam was an early pioneer in this endeavor with his Buckfast bees.
+Brother Adam was an early pioneer in this endeavor with his Buckfast bees but the work continues.